kpunith8/Links-and-Tutorials/Web Development/Svelte-tuts.md

 </button>
 ```

-- The full list of modifiers:
+- The full list of modifiers
   - `preventDefault` — calls `event.preventDefault()` before running the handler.
 Useful for client-side form handling.
   - `stopPropagation` — calls `event.stopPropagation()`, preventing the event reaching the next element.
   - `passive` — improves scrolling performance on touch/wheel events (Svelte will add it automatically where it's safe to do so)